kklasmeier/pixil-led-matrix/docs/INSTALL.md

 ## Next Steps

 - Explore the example scripts in the `scripts/examples/` directory
-- Create your own scripts in the `scripts/user/` directory
+- Create your own scripts using the Pixil scripting language
 - Read the full language reference in the README.md file

-For more information, check out the project documentation and examples.
+For more information, check out the [project documentation](https://github.com/kklasmeier/pixil-led-matrix) and examples.

+## Support

+If you encounter issues not covered in this guide, please file an issue on the GitHub repository.